squidfunk/mkdocs-material/docs/setup/changing-the-language.md

 :octicons-beaker-24: Experimental

 If your documentation is available in multiple languages, a _language selector_ can be added to the header next to the search bar.
-Languages can be defined via `mkdocs.yml`:
+Alternate languages can be defined via `mkdocs.yml`:

 ``` yaml
 extra: